GE Power sees little sales impact if U.S. quits climate deals

 But even if Trump took the United States out of the 2015 Paris climate deal, that would not necessarily cut demand for plant improvements, GE said.

-"We see the demand being very robust for products that can lower emissions and increase efficiency," Paul McElhinney, Chief Executive of GE's $15 billion power services business, said in a TV interview with Reuters.
+"We see the demand being very robust for products that can lower emissions and increase efficiency," Paul McElhinney, chief executive of GE's $15 billion power services business, said in a TV interview with Reuters.

 "I don't actually see anything happening domestically in the U.S. as having a dramatic impact."

-GE was on Monday due to release a study, seen by Reuters, that shows global CO2 emissions could be cut by 10 percent if current technology to increase the efficiency of a coal and gas-fired power plant were installed in every plant now operating.
+GE supports the climate agreements, which it says can help drive utilities to upgrade plants.
+It released a study on Monday that shows global CO2 emissions could be cut by 10 percent, or 1.1 million tonnes a year, if current technology to boost the efficiency of coal and gas-fired power plants were installed in every plant now operating.
+The reduction would be equivalent to taking 95 percent of U.S. cars off the road, GE said.

 Such upgrades cost about $55 million for a coal plant and $10 million for a natural gas plant, GE said.

-GE expects to land contracts worth about $500 million in coming weeks, including a $300 million deal to upgrade two UK power plants operated by Uniper SE of Germany (UN01.DE), McElhinney said.
+GE expects to land contracts worth about $500 million in coming weeks, including a $300 million deal to upgrade two British power plants operated by Uniper SE of Germany (UN01.DE), McElhinney said.

-Hardware upgrades combined with new software can increase efficiency at coal plants about 4 percentage points and at gas plants about 3.3 percentage points, GE said.
+Hardware upgrades combined with new software can increase efficiency at coal plants about 4 percentage points and around 3.3 percentage points at gas plants, GE said.

 GE expects more coal plants to be built over the next 25 years.
 Demand is particularly strong in China, India, South Africa, Southeast Asia and North Asia.